 Time to shake up your holiday cookie roster?
 How about a batch of Austrian Husarenkrapferl cookies?
 This gorgeous almond shortbread, dusted with icing sugar and finished off with a dollop of jam, will be the talk of the dessert table.

-OK people the holidays, less then a month away!
+OK people the holidays, less than a month away!
 Have you started your preps, like for anything, yet?
 I have not except for a little cookie dabbling in the kitchen.
 This year I am serving up some Husarenkrapferl cookies and I am so very proud to include them in a Canadian Cookie Collaboration!

 OH CANADian Food Bloggers!

 I got invited to two separate events for holiday cookies and thankfully we managed to combine them into one.
-Thanks Canadian Food Creatives and the Canadian Christmas Cookie Exchange for this fun event!
+Thanks, Canadian Food Creatives and the Canadian Christmas Cookie Exchange for this fun event!

 And lucky you, there is an amazing round up of cookie links below to check out!

 Funny enough I posted another Austrian Christmas cookie last year called a Vanillekipferl.
 The two recipes are very similar, minus the jam and last year’s cookie is famous for its crescent shape.
 And I posted one more, a Linzer cookie.

 This Husarenkrapferl recipe comes from Her Ladyship Martha Starcey.
 Martha is originally from Innsbruck Austria, not far from famous Salzburg, and through crazy story she ended up re-inheriting an English title through marriage, and all this via Montreal, my city.